Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 This concept not only provides flexibility when using objects, but also promotes code reusability and encourages the design of loosely coupled systems.
 With Duck Typing, you can write more dynamic and adaptable code.
 It makes the language more expressive and eases the development of complex systems, making Jac an attractive choice for developing robust and flexible software solutions.
 Jac's approach to Duck Typing expands on traditional concepts, offering more flexible and dynamic behavior based on object capabilities rather than their types.

+### Dict Typing

+Dict Typing in Jac allows for more precise type annotations for dictionary objects, ensuring type safety and improving code clarity.
 ### Freestyle Filter Contexts

 Freestyle Filter Contexts offer an innovative approach to data manipulation, providing powerful filtering capabilities within defined contexts.

-### Enhanced Walrus Operations

-Building on Python's Walrus Operator, Jac introduces Enhanced Walrus Operations for more efficient and readable assignments within expressions.

-### Dict Typing

-Dict Typing in Jac allows for more precise type annotations for dictionary objects, ensuring type safety and improving code clarity.
 ## Red Pill: Concepts, Semantics, and Features for Realizing Data Spatial Programming

 This section of the Jac language specification dives into the composition of how the data spatial programming model is achieved through Jac's four primary architypes: objects, nodes, edges, and walkers.
 These architypes represent various categories of the notion of a traditional class, each with its unique traits and functionalities.